holoviz/holoviz/doc/installation.rst

 -------------------------------------------------

-The following steps will fetch and extract the latest version of the tutorial project. *SciPy 2021 tutorial attendees should make sure to run these steps the day before the tutorial to ensure they have the latest version of the project.*
+The following steps will fetch and extract the latest version of the tutorial project. *If you are attending a live tutorial or workshop, make sure to run these steps again the day before the tutorial to ensure you have the same version of the project that the presenter will use.*

 ::